Blinken, on Colombia visit, says human rights accountability critical | Law-Order

 Colombia is the United States' closest ally in Latin America and the two countries coordinate closely on security, especially in the fight against drug trafficking.
 During joint comments to journalists, Duque repeated a frequent refrain, saying his government has a zero tolerance policy for police abuse but also will not stand for vandalism or violence against security forces.

-The ministerial meeting on migration on Wednesday evening includes officials from Chile, Brazil, Canada, Costa Rica, Honduras, Peru, Ecuador, Guatemala and El Salvador, among others.
-Before leaving the Ecuadorean capital of Quito earlier on Wednesday, Blinken said countries in the Western Hemisphere must work together to stem "an almost unprecedented moment for migration."
+At a ministerial meeting on migration on Wednesday in Bogota, which saw attendance by officials from Chile, Brazil, Canada, Costa Rica, Honduras, Peru, Ecuador, Guatemala and El Salvador, among others, Blinken urged stronger border enforcement by countries in the region during his opening remarks.
+One enforcement measure would see limits to visa-free travel that "unintentionally aids irregular migration," Blinken said, acknowledging that asylum processes need to be improved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)